-- (iii) The board of adjustment may grant a special exception to the minimum side, or rear yard requirements for accessory structures for use in outdoor recreation when, in the opinion of the board, the special exception will not have a detrimental impact on surrounding properties.
-In determining whether to grant this special exception, the board shall consider the following factors: - (aa) Whether the requested special exception is compatible with the character of the neighborhood. - (bb) Whether the value of surrounding properties will be adversely affected. - (cc) The suitability of the size and location of the accessory structures for use in outdoor recreation. - (dd) The design of the accessory structures for use in outdoor recreation. - (ee) Storage of items other than equipment for recreational use is prohibited in the area for which a special exception has been granted under this subsection.
+- (iii) The board of adjustment may grant a special exception to the minimum front, side, or rear yard requirements for accessory structures for use in outdoor recreation or to the placement of off-street parking in the front yard when prohibited pursuant to Section 51A-4.301(b) when, in the opinion of the board, the special exception will not have a detrimental impact on surrounding properties.
+In determining whether to grant this special exception, the board shall consider the following factors: - (aa) Whether the requested special exception is compatible with the character of the neighborhood. - (bb) Whether the value of surrounding properties will be adversely affected. - (cc) The suitability of the size and location of the accessory structures for use in outdoor recreation or the placement of off-street parking, whichever is applicable. - (dd) The design of the accessory structures for use in outdoor recreation or the placement of off-street parking, whichever is applicable. - (ee) Storage of items other than equipment for recreational use and motor vehicles is prohibited in the area for which a special exception has been granted under this subsection.